Gingerbread, gingerbread, ginger all the way…

 Now, I needed a neutral 3rd party that would give me an honest answer (because my typical sounding-board aka husband is a gingerbread grinch).
 So I asked some friends if this idea sounded totally nuts… to which they replied, “I’d eat it.”
 That was permission enough to proceed with my crazy idea.

 Imagine this: soft and gooey rice krispie treats, perfectly chewy and studded with extra marshmallows, with subtle notes of molasses and not-so-subtle gingerbread spices (these treats ain’t shy, by any means).
 It’s a festive dessert mashup that works surprisingly well (and doesn’t taste unlike cinnamon toast crunch, oddly enough).

 Also, aren’t these sprinkles just fabulous?
-They are the “Joyous” sprinkle medley from Sweetapolita (click to get 10% off your first order!)
+They are from Sweetapolita (use code LOVEANDOLIVEOIL15 to get 15% off your order!)
 Someone please take away my wallet before I order a bottle of each and every medley she offers.
 GIVE ME ALL THE SPRINKLES!